Study visa

 If the minor is traveling with only one of his/her parents or guardians, an original and notarized copy of power of attorney signed by the non-traveling parent or guardian must be submitted, authorizing the other parent or guardian to travel with the minor.

-The processing fee will not be returned, even if the visa is not granted or canceled.
+The processing fee will not be refunded, even if the visa is not granted or cancelled.

 The following family members may obtain a visa to accompany the holder of a student visa: